 4. What is it like to be forgiven when you've done something wrong?
 Have you ever not been forgiven?
 What does that feel like?

 5. Write a reflection on why it's important to forgive and not hold a grudge.
-How do you think you can do this, without allowing yourself to be a victim to someone who bullies, is hurtful or not a good friend?
+How do you think you can do this, without allowing yourself to be a victim of someone who bullies, is hurtful or not a good friend?